Location: Northeastern British Columbia,

 Mile 171 (Grassy) Road BC Canada

-wet and muddy spot, which we did not dare crossing in our high-clearance 2wd
+this one still wet and muddy spot, which we did not dare crossing in our

 vehicle.
-So, we camped overnight on the side of the road.
+We ended up camping overnight on the side of the road.

 Messy Road Mile 171 (Grassy) Road British Columbia Canada